U.P. Town Center: Facilities and tenants

 The U.P.
 Town Center is marketed as the "first and only university town center" in the Philippines, primarily targeting students from universities and other educational institutions along Katipunan Avenue, such as the University of the Philippines Diliman, Ateneo de Manila University and Miriam College.

 Shortly after the first phase of the complex was opened, most of the tenants were restaurants and other dining outlets.
 In November 2013, there were 30 tenants, 28 of which were dining outlets and only two retail stores.
 By this time, Ayala Malls reportedly prioritized new restaurant and dining brands over popular fast-food chains and restaurants since many of these brands already have outlets along Katipunan Avenue.

 When the second phase was completed, numerous retail brands primarily selling fashion, sports, tech, and stationery goods or services targeting millennials opened stores at the U.P.
 Town Center.
+It has a 4DX cinema which opened in 2016.

 U.P.
-Town Center has two supermarkets: Merkado Supermarket and the membership-exclusive Landers Superstore.
-Merkado is a 50-50 joint venture between Ayala and Puregold, with its UPTC location being the first under the brand name.
-On the other hand, the Landers branch at UPTC, which opened in 2022, is the first Landers store to be located in an Ayala mall.
+Town Center contains one supermarket: the membership-exclusive Landers Superstore.
+The Landers branch at UPTC, which opened in 2022, is the first Landers store to be located in an Ayala mall.
+It also formerly housed a Merkado Supermarket branch, a joint-venture between Ayala and Puregold, until said branch closed in 2026 following the expiration of the agreement between the two companies.